 1. Accept compliments.

-Your ego needs a good feed, if it gets skinny you’ll whither away!
 As a creative person you will get compliments about your work.
 Embrace them!
 Absorb them and pat yourself on the back!
-Don’t be humble, don’t think that ‘people are just being kind’, don’t push the compliments to one side and focus on all the negative bits that you (and probably, only you) can see in your work.
+Don’t be humble or ashamed to accept a compliment, don’t think that ‘people are just being kind’, don’t push the compliments to one side and focus on all the negative bits that you (and probably, only you) can see in your work.
 You’re a creative person, you rock!

 2. Make creative friends